Emergency Kids' Dentistry – Chesterfield, MO

 Fast & Effective Emergency Treatment

 In the midst of a dental emergency, it can be difficult to make the best decision for your child’s oral and overall health.
 That’s why it’s always a good idea to have the phone number of a trusted specialist, like Dr. Sedighi, with you at all times.
-When you call our office, we’ll provide you with over-the-phone first-aid guidance and make sure that you know how to take care of your child’s mouth until you reach our practice and we can provide them with necessary treatment.
+When you call our dental office for emergency kids' dentistry in Chesterifeld, MO, we’ll provide you with over-the-phone first-aid guidance and make sure that you know how to take care of your child’s mouth until you reach our dental office and we can provide them with necessary treatment.

 Why Choose Homer Sedighi, D.M.D. for Emergency Kid’s Dentistry?